-- Has a bunch of presets (that need a little tweaking to get away from the gimmicky effect) that can add flair to your performance.
+- It has a bunch of presets (that need a little tweaking to get away from the gimmicky effect) that can add flair to your performance.

-- In crowded venues with no room to keep the audience, amps and other noisy things at a distance from the mic, the VoiceTone will start to apply some very weird sounding distortions as all of the input is mixed in with your singing, and not in a good ‘experimental’ way either.
+- In crowded venues with no room to keep the audience, amps, and other noisy things at a distance from the mic, the VoiceTone will start to apply some bizarre-sounding distortions as all of the input is mixed in with your singing.

-- Really complex chords will throw this thing off, meaning it might not be the best vocal harmonizer pedal for you if you prefer to play jazz.
+- Complex chords will throw this thing off, meaning it might not be the best pedal for you if you prefer to play jazz.

 - For the same price as the Digitech, it lacks a lot of the extra features.